The Governor Wants Fast-Track Power to Ban New Synthetic Drugs

 What This Bill Actually Does

-Senate Bill 26-099 changes the game by giving the Governor the authority to bypass the usually sluggish legislative process.
-If a dangerous new designer drug hits the streets, the Governor can issue an executive order temporarily declaring it a Schedule II drug.
-To trigger this power, the substance must meet two criteria: its chemical structure must be substantially similar to an existing Schedule II drug (or specifically designed to produce a similar or greater high), and it must be intended for human consumption.
-Once the Governor's order drops and public notice is given, law enforcement can treat the new drug exactly like fentanyl or cocaine immediately.
+Senate Bill 26-099 changes the playbook by granting the governor the authority to issue an executive order temporarily classifying a new substance as a Schedule II analog.
+For the governor to pull this trigger, the substance must meet two strict criteria: its chemical structure must be substantially similar to an existing Schedule II drug (or specifically designed to mimic its effects), and it must be intended for human consumption.
+Once the governor issues the order and sets a designation date, the new street drug is treated by law enforcement exactly like fentanyl, methamphetamine, or cocaine.

 What It Means for You